-(a) Define the terms 'mains switchboard', 'switchboard', and 'switchgear' refer to the regulations interpretations and AS/NZS 3000. В (b) Explain the application of AS/NZS 3000 and the earthing requirements for MEN switchboards.
-A (c) Describe the different types of fittings and accessories used as isolation devices for electrical circuits, located on switchboards. С
+(a) Define the terms 'mains switchboard', 'switchboard', and 'switchgear' refer to the regulations interpretations and AS/NZS 3000. В (b) Discuss the special requirements for main switchboards, MEN switchboards and distribution switchboards as per AS/NZS 3000. Α (c) Explain with reference to AS/NZS 3000 requirements for switchboards considering: 1. the location 2. access to the wiring and switchgear 3. protection against the spread of fire 4. environment and mechanical conditions 5. revenue metering (energy distributor) requirements 6. prospective short circuit current levels. В (d) Explain the application of AS/NZS 3000 and the earthing requirements for MEN switchboards. Α (e) Describe the different types of fittings and accessories used as isolation devices for electrical circuits, located on switchboards. С